SouthCoastEnergy/.github/profile/README.md

 ## Docs 🤓📚

 Our open-source software documentation will always be open-source.

-We privatise some of our infrastructure documentation; however, some of this will be generalised to provide open-source infrastructure case studies, documentation, infographics or
+We privatise some of our infrastructure documentation; however, some of this will be generalised to provide open-source infrastructure case studies, documentation, infographics and statistics.

 ## Appendix 👓